Reinforcing power dynamics

 The Enlightenment Gallery.
 Drawing: Catherine Hahn 2023.
 In How to do social research with drawing 2024.

-Across major UK museums new exclusions are being made, through the binary staging of white, patriarchal discourse as national culture and decolonising and queer strategies as temporary or partial interventions.
-In making this treatment hyper-visible, it is hoped it will end.
+My research finds exclusionary practices being implemented across UK museums.
+New exclusions include staging white, patriarchal discourse as national culture, whilst representing the decolonial and queer as temporary or partial interventions.
+In making this binary treatment hyper-visible, it is hoped it will end.

 Enlightenment Gallery